Javierenrique00/minio_Music_Server/doc/reactive.md

-##Reactive programing thoughts
+## Reactive programing thoughts

-I think that the best way to learn something is take the risk and face some progressively difficult task and in the way solving the issues that faces.
-When I created the code for the server, I thought that the code was very messy because the program needs a lot of asynchronous calls like finding metadata from the song.
+I think that the best way to learn something is to take the risk and face some progressively difficult tasks and in the way solving the issues that we find.
+When I created the code for the server, I thought that the code was very messy because the program needs a lot of asynchronous calls like finding metadata from a song.

 I began making the part of the code for detecting files changes in the server and used the Kefir.js library to watch and respond reindexing the Music files.
 Minio can detect only a event change in one file extension type.
 So I had to create one monitoring for each file extension.
 Then I have collected all of this events and use a Pool.plug for each monitored stream.
 Then I debounce this stream in a way that if there are no changes detected in the monitored files for certain amount of time the process of reindexing will begin.
 At first this look intuitive and I decided to change all of the program paradigm.
 This was only a small part.

-Taking the Risk
+### Taking the Risk

 I was no satisfied with the messy code, so I decided to change the paradigm to functional reactive programing, this could not be a very difficult task.
 I was wrong.

-The idea was to begin small, so I tried the easy and essencial using part of the cose that I hade.
+The idea was to begin small, so I tried the easy and essencial parts using the code that I had.
 The first task was to create a new index.

 Read the List from the minio server, I had a function that make this task, so the idea is to changed in the way that when I called it returns a Stream with the list.
 The returned stream is an array with the list of files.
 I had the first Stream Yea!!!